-5. Tabs of the Any elements window
+5. Tabs of the Any elements dialog

-Tab unctions Layer This tab is active for all entity types.
+Tab Functions Layer this tab is active for all entity types.
 If you tick Modified layer name option, you can save the object on other layer than current one.
-Arcs - This tab is available for plinths, casings and platforms.
+Arcs - this tab is available for plinths, casings and platforms.
 It is closely connected with tiles viles option.
 By the means of this tab, the user can define dimensions and quantity of rectangular segments creating a single arc.
-If the given object is to be covered with ceramic tiles, the User should tick the tiles option - otherwise the object, when visualized, will seem to be smooth, and if a texture is applied to it, it will be covered on its circumference, not like in a case of the tile usage - segment by segment.
-When the object is to be tiled, the Fixed segment length option should be selected, and the tile horizontal dimension should be entered.
+If the given object is to be covered with ceramic tiles, the User should tick the tiles option - otherwise the object, when visualized, will seem to be smooth, and if a texture is applied to it, it will be covered on its circumference, not like in a case of the tile usage - segment by segment. when the object is to be tiled, the Fixed segment length option should be selected, and the tile horizontal dimension should be entered.
 The parameters can be edited during the overall block edition.
-The function enables to cover oval solids with complete (not cut) tiles.
-Optionally, the option fit to radii can be chosen - then the tiles will be adjusted to the radius and cut in equal pieces.
-Profile This tab appears for platforms and pedestals.
-It enables the user to form any object edge on the basis of a polyline previously drawn (so-called user profile).
-In order to do so the profile should be prepared with the use of polyline drawing tool.
-After selecting the Any elements icon and the type of the element and its dimenstions, open the Profile tab and select the user profile option.
-Then left-click on the profile to indicate it and again - click with a left mouse button to define its main point (the point of the connection between the profile and the contour of the element).
-The profile can be rotated (option flip horizontally) if it happens to be shaped wrongly (in a wrong direction).
+The function enables to cover oval solids with complete (not cut) tiles. optionally, the option fit to radii can be chosen - then the tiles will be adjusted to the radius and cut in equal pieces.
+Profile this tab appears for platforms and pedestals.
+It enables the user to form any object's edge on the basis of a previously drawn polyline (so-called user profile).
+In order to do so, the profile should be prepared with the use of the Path drawing tool. after clicking the Any elements icon and selecting a type of an element and its dimenstions, open the Profile tab and select the user profile option.
+Then left-click on the prepared profile to indicate it and again - left-click to define its main point (the point of the connection between the profile and the outline of the element).
+You can rotate the profile inwards or outwards by 180° (option flip horizontally) if it happens to be directed the wrong way.